Perenco UK says oil leak occurred at well site in Southern England | Headlines

 Perenco UK says oil leak occurred at well site in Southern England

 Perenco UK produces about 40,000 barrels of oil equivalent a day, of which about 14,000 barrels is from Wytch Farm.
-Poole Harbour Commissioners (PHC) has activated an oil spill plan and the pipeline had been shut down, with booms placed on either side of the leak, BBC said.
+Poole Harbour Commissioners (PHC), an independent body that regulates activities of the harbour, said it activated an emergency oil spill plan and the pipeline had been shut down, with booms placed on either side of the leak.

 Anglo-French oil company Perenco's UK unit said on Sunday that a limited oil leak occurred at one of its well sites in Wytch Farm in Dorset, southern England.